TaxPayer Relief LettersHow the Taxpayer Relief Service Works

-Call us or Click on the Contact us tab and send us an e-mail.
-Let us know the periods when penalty and interest charges were incurred and roughly how much of each.
-If you’re e-mailing, include a daytime contact phone number only.
-DO NOT include tax account numbers, or other confidential information.
+Call or Click on the Contact us tab.
+Let us know a bit about your situation.
+If you’re e-mailing, include a contact phone number only.
+DO NOT include confidential information.

-When we get your e-mail, we’ll call you.
-You’ll tell us how the charges came to be applied and a bit about the circumstances.
-We’ll listen and take notes.
-We might ask some questions for clarification.
 Once we understand the facts, we’ll be able to tell you the cost to write a relief letter.
+A customized application is a stronger, more effective alternative to using a taxpayer relief sample from the internet.
 If you (or your client) are interested in purchasing our services we’ll start working.
 We’ll e-mail you an invoice when your relief application is ready.
 Once our invoice has been paid by e-transfer, the application text will be sent directly to you via e-mail in either WORD or PDF format.
 If you are an accounting or legal practitioner, you may pay by cheque via regular mail.

 Once you have the relief text, you may want to include the CRA’s RC4288 form with it.
 That form can be found at http://www.cra-arc.gc.ca/E/pbg/tf/rc4288/

 If you’re looking for tax solutions concerning a CRA collections matter, consulting services are provided on an hourly basis.